 Why are public schools important to the technology industry?

 We all have children in the public school system and we all believe in public money for quality public schools, from pre-K through University.
-We also support community colleges which provide qualified job candidates for roles that are vital to building strong communities and businesses.
 These are critical factors when we try to recruit and retain employees from out of state.
 They also are critical because the public school system is educating the future workforce of Montana.
 We know this because we all have hired Montana university graduates and find them to be among our finest employees.

 What are the challenges in Montana’s current education system?

 There are some in the state who want to divert our public education funds to private schools without any accountability to curriculums and quality of teaching.
-We oppose this as we fear this will undermine the existing strong public education system.
+OSM opposes this as we fear this will undermine the existing strong public education system.
 Currently Montana is one of only a few states that don’t sponsor Pre-K programs.
-We feel strongly Montana’s school programs should be expanded to the Pre-K level as this has been proven to lead to stronger performance in later school programs and beyond graduation.
+Expanding Montana’s school programs to the Pre-K level will add to the competitiveness of Montana in attracting employees from other states as almost all other states provide Pre-K education which has been proven to lead to stronger performance in later school programs and beyond graduation.

 What do we mean by “diversity” and why is it important?

 Diversity means including and respecting people of all types regardless of gender, sexual preference, gender orientation, religious preference, ethnic affiliation, race or any other distinction.
-First and foremost this is a moral question, and we do not see any grounds for prevarication on the topic: We welcome diversity.
-Second, diversity is good for business.
+Diversity is good for business.
 Having a state and culture that welcomes diversity is critical to employee recruitment and retention for our businesses.
-It is critical that we have elected officials who understand this and will maintain laws and policies that promote and protect diversity in the state.

-Governor Bullock has never taken an action that would facilitate discrimination on any basis.
-Instead, he has worked actively to block such actions by others and to protect diversity in Montana.
-He issued an executive order prohibiting discrimination in state employment and state contracts, and after the Supreme court decision affirming the right of same-sex couples to marry he officiated a same-sex marriage in Montana.
-He continues to be a vocal advocate for equal pay and created the Equal Pay Task Force to find ways to close the gender-based wage gap in Montana.
+The current Administration has never taken an action that would facilitate discrimination on any basis.
+Instead, it has worked actively to block such actions by others and to protect diversity in Montana.
+The current Administration issued an executive order prohibiting discrimination in state employment and state contracts and has advocated for equal pay for women, including creating the Equal Pay Task Force to find ways to close the gender-based wage gap in Montana.

-What has Bullock done to promote a strong public education system in MT?
+How Important is State Government to promotion of a strong public education system in MT?

-Governor Bullock has and continues to advocate for early childhood education funding.
-He created the first ever STEM scholarship program for students seeking college degrees in science, technology, engineering and mathematics.
-He started a program to bring high-speed fiber connectivity to rural schools.
-And, he vetoed legislation that would have facilitated the diversion of public funds to private schools that seek to avoid accountability to basic curriculum standards and teacher qualifications.
+The current Administration has and continues to advocate for early childhood education funding.
+It created the first ever STEM scholarship program for students seeking college degrees in science, technology, engineering and mathematics.
+It started a program to bring high-speed fiber connectivity to rural schools.
+And, Governor Bullock vetoed bills passed by the legislature that would have facilitated the diversion of public funds to private schools that seek to avoid accountability to basic curriculum standards and teacher qualifications.

 Is the Business Equipment Tax an obstacle to the growth of the technology industry in Montana?